Dale Dye: Military career

 "Dye's heart is with the grunts", said Bob Rea, who worked with Dye as a combat correspondent during the worst of Tet.
 "He feels like he owes something to those people.
 He is a grunt wannabe."
 During three tours of duty in South Vietnam, he participated in 31 combat operations.
 During his 1967-to-1968 and 1969-to-1970 tours of duty, he was attached to two different battalions of the 1st Marine Division.
 Dye spent a total of 13 years as an enlisted Marine, rising to the rank of Master Sergeant before being appointed a warrant officer in 1976.
-Afterward he entered into the Limited Duty Program and became commissioned as a captain.
+Afterward, he entered into the Limited Duty Program and became commissioned as a captain.
 He is considered a "mustang", an enlisted man who receives a commission as an officer.
 While he was a captain, he was deployed to Beirut for duty with the Multinational Force in Lebanon in 1982 and 1983.
-Shortly after his return, the Marine barracks were attacked, killing 241 Americans.
+Shortly after his return, the Marine barracks were attacked, resulting in the deaths of 241 Americans, most of whom had been stationed at Camp Lejeune, North Carolina.

 Fellow Marine correspondent Gustav Hasford dubbed him "Daddy D.A." (as he was among the oldest of the correspondents) and included him as a character in his first semi-autobiographical Vietnam novel The Short-Timers, and more extensively in his second, The Phantom Blooper.
 The movie based on Hasford's first novel Full Metal Jacket included the "Daddy D.A." character (played by Keith Hodiak), though neither the character nor Dye's name is explicitly mentioned in the dialogue.

 In his book Dispatches, journalist Michael Herr provides a vivid picture of Dye during the chaos of the Tet Offensive and the Battle of Huế: